ArthurBehets/BehetsWydemansArthur_6_200721/README.md

 (Not online.)
 Connect yourself to the application to add your Sauce or like/dislike other sauces.
-You can modify or delete sauces you added yourself and change your mind any time with the likes/dislikes.
+You can modify or delete sauces you added yourself and change your mind any time about the likes/dislikes.